nathggns/Scrollbars/README.markdown

 Scrollbars is an easy to use, jQuery plugin which enables you to create themeable scrollbars.

+# Demo

+Check out the [github page](http://nathggns.github.com/Scrollbars) for demos and more!

 # Usage

 **Notice:** ALWAYS put the css before the javascript!!!!